mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

   * Attach the USB cable to the Mayfly and to the computer
   * Turn on the Mayfly using the `off/on` switch
-  * Select the COM port in the Arduino software under the menu `Tools > Port`
+  * Select the `COM Port` in the Arduino software under the menu `Tools > Port`

 ![](/images/arduino_com-port.jpg)

-  * Open the Serial Monitor in the Adruino software (top right corner of the window) to view the output from the pre-loaded sketch that come with the Mayfly
+  * Open the Serial Monitor to view the pre-loaded sketch that come with the Mayfly by pressing the `Serial Monitor` button, hold `Ctrl+Shift+M` or select `Tools > Serial Monitor` from the menu.
+Make sure the "`baud`" rate option at the bottom right side of the widnow is set to "`9600`".

 ## Compiling and Uploading Code